exratione/lambda-complex/README.md

 Lambda Complex remains in an early stage of development.
 Moving forward the following are intended.

+### Switch Coordinators to Use Scheduled Events

+When scheduled events for Lambda functions can be set up via CloudFormation, switch the coordinator instances to run using this functionality rather than via self-invocation.

+### Better Support for Switchover of SQS Queues

+The process of switching delivery of data to new queues on each new deployment of an existing application is painful, and what happens to the messages in the old queues?
+They will get dropped as it stands.
+Helpers to make it easier to build a suitable switchover function would be useful.

 ### Monitoring and Log Streaming

 A robust monitoring and log streaming module is needed, built on the CloudWatch